Ahmedwaleed22/pharmago-supplier-frontend/docs/supplier-profile-implementation.md

 ### Profile Section
 - Enhanced profile translations with new fields
-- Separate sections for user profile, pharmacy info, and branches
+- Separate sections for user profile, supplier info, and branches
 - Validation messages for all form fields

 ### Branch Management Section